TrellixVulnTeam/swahilipython_SCMU/Doc/library/site.rst

 Readline configuration
 ----------------------

-On systems that support :mod:`readline`, this module will also import and configure the :mod:`rlcompleter` module, if Python is started in :ref:`interactive mode <tut-interactive>` and without the :option:`-S` option.
+On systems that support :mod:`readline`, this module will also agiza and configure the :mod:`rlcompleter` module, if Python is started in :ref:`interactive mode <tut-interactive>` and without the :option:`-S` option.
 The default behavior is enable tab-completion and to use